HealthReact Privacy Policy

 - evaluation of health-related outcomes,

-- study-specific statistical analysis.
+- study-specific predefined calculations and statistical analysis.

 The specific research purpose is defined in the relevant study protocol, participant information sheet, informed consent form, or other study documentation.
+Google Health API data is collected only for a study that has obtained approval or a waiver from an independent ethics committee or another competent review board.

 6.3 Personalised study interventions and feedback